labs42io/clean-code-typescript/README.md

 ### Avoid Side Effects (part 2)

 In JavaScript, primitives are passed by value and objects/arrays are passed by reference.
 In the case of objects and arrays, if your function makes a change in a shopping cart array, for example, by adding an item to purchase, then any other function that uses that `cart` array will be affected by this addition.
-That may be great, however it can be bad too.
+That may be great, however, it can be bad too.
 Let's imagine a bad situation:

-The user clicks the "Purchase", button which calls a `purchase` function that spawns a network request and sends the `cart` array to the server.
+The user clicks the "Purchase", a button which calls a `purchase` function that spawns a network request and sends the `cart` array to the server.
 Because of a bad network connection, the purchase function has to keep retrying the request.
 Now, what if in the meantime the user accidentally clicks "Add to Cart" button on an item they don't actually want before the network request begins?
 If that happens and the network request begins, then that purchase function will send the accidentally added item because it has a reference to a shopping cart array that the `addItemToCart` function modified by adding an unwanted item.

 A great solution would be for the `addItemToCart` to always clone the `cart`, edit it, and return the clone.
-This ensures that no other functions that are holding onto a reference of the shopping cart will be affected by any changes.
+This ensures that no other functions that are holding onto a reference to the shopping cart will be affected by any changes.

 Two caveats to mention to this approach: